erik-adelbert/aoc/2025/README.md

   <img src="./images/barchart.png" alt="The barchart of the table below" width="100%" />
 </div>

-Got it!
-Here’s the **fully updated table in the exact same Markdown format** as your original, with Day 11 corrected:

 | Day                                | Time (μs) |  % of Total |
 | ---------------------------------- | --------: | ----------: |
 | [**2**](#day-2-gift-shop-)         |         8 |       0.19% |